kristianmandrup/feathers-react-native-chat/README.md

     react-native run-android
     ```

+For IOS, alternatively run `npm start` on react native app (start React packager), then open+run the native app from Xcode (to launch on simulator or whichever device you like).

 If you run into issues starting the apps please refer to the [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html).
 It's most likely a problem with your environment.

+## Database

+You can clear the database on the server by running `rm data/*.db` from the root folder of `feathers-chat`.
+This will remove all messages and users and give you a fresh start.

 ## Changelog